aubreyrjones/lemon-py/README.md

 The module exports several free functions:

-* `parse(input: str) -> ParseNode` - The generated module exports a
+* `parse(input: str) -> ParseNode` - parses a string into a parse
-  function that parses a string into a parse tree, returning the root node.
+  tree, returning the root node.
 Lex and parse errors generate `RuntimeError` with text describing the error and location.

-Note that a common mistake when starting a new language is forgetting to define the lexer completely, covering all legal characters that _might_ occur in a valid parse input--potentially using skips to pass over irrelevant characters like whitespace and newlines.
+Note that a common mistake when starting a new language is forgetting to define the lexer in its entirety, covering all legal characters that _might_ occur in a valid parse input all the way up to the end of input--potentially using skips to pass over irrelevant characters like whitespace and newlines.
 If your lexer is incomplete or incorrect, you will always get lexer errors from `parse()`.
-Use `lempy_build --terminals` to export a skeleton `@lexdef` block to make sure you cover all terminals.
+Use `lempy_build --terminals` to export a skeleton `@lexdef` block to make sure you cover all terminals; this includes a default whitespace skip.

 * `dotify(input: ParseNode) -> str` - returns a string representing
   the parse tree and its values, suitable for rendering using GraphViz